buzzdecafe/buzzdecafe.github.com/_posts/2014-02-14-constraint-notation.md

 The intent is perfectly clear.

 Naturally, I wanted to incorporate this elegant syntax into [Ramda](https://github.com/CrossEye/ramda).
 But this would not be an easy fit.
-Ramda is significantly different from Lodash.
+Ramda is significantly different from Lo-Dash.
 Since Ramda emphasizes function composition, the biggest obstacle to integrating the object constraint syntax is that Ramda methods always take the function *first* and the list *last*.